FR

 What about the online, self-directed learning?
 Are there assigned readings and coursework?

-After you complete five days in person, you will spend the 10-11 months that follow engaged in self-directed learning, with support from your facilitators throughout the year.
-There are many resources we recommend in our online learning platform, Storypark, and you will use them to complete the assignments required for certification.
+If you choose to complete the online coursework to receive certification, you will spend the 12 months following your in-person training engaging in self-directed learning, with support from your facilitators throughout the year.
+There are many resources we recommend and you will use them to complete the assignments required for certification.
 Please note: The number of assignments you are required to complete depends on the certification pathway you choose.
 See above for more information.

 The assignments will prompt you to go deeper with themes introduced during your in-person, and to develop the documentation you will need to safely start and run a high-quality Forest/Nature School program.
 You will be encouraged to complete your assignments in whatever way feels most meaningful to you.
 That may mean that some assignments are written, while others are more audio/visual.
 It will be up to you!
-Whatever form the assignments take, you will share them with your mentors and peers on our online pedagogical documentation platform, Storypark.
+Whatever form the assignments take, you will share them with your mentors and peers.

 How long does it take to complete the course?